Sweden Container Glass Market Size and Share

 Sweden Container Glass Market Analysis by Mordor Intelligence

-The Sweden container glass market size stood at 225.28 kilotons in 2025 and is projected to expand to 269.74 kilotons by 2030, advancing at a 3.67% CAGR during the forecast period.
+The Sweden container glass market size was valued at 225.28 kilotons in 2025 and estimated to grow from 233.21 kilotons in 2026 to reach 277.25 kilotons by 2031, at a CAGR of 3.52% during the forecast period (2026-2031).
 Robust post-consumer cullet availability from Sweden’s 86% glass recycling rate underpins cost-efficient furnace operations, while EU and national policies that penalize single-use plastics continue to channel demand toward glass packaging.
 Premiumization in beverages and cosmetics, coupled with health-driven preferences for chemically inert materials, further supports steady volume growth.
 At the same time, electricity price volatility and competition from lightweight PET and aluminum constrain operating margins.
 Producers are therefore accelerating hybrid furnace investments, active cullet procurement, and lightweight bottle development to defend competitiveness.

 Key Report Takeaways